elenderg/PAL-1000/instruções de compilação.md

 `If the variable's type is nil, abort with "I can't find the '" then the variable's type name then "' type." and the variable's locus; exit.`

-114. Perhaps you noticed various calls to "`find`" routines in the stuff above.
+114. Perhaps you noticed various calls to "find" routines in the stuff above.
 These are the ones we should put back now:

 `To find a type and a nickname given a name:`